 Medical Device Lawsuits

-Defective medical device cases can be extremely complex and often involved recalled products that were previously approved by the FDA.
-It can be challenging and expensive to identify the exact defect and to prove the causal relationship between the defect and the injury.
+Defective medical device cases can be highly complex and often involve recalled products that the FDA previously approved.
+Identifying the exact defect and proving the causal relationship between the defect and the injury can be challenging and expensive.

 Doyle APC attorneys have experience in litigating defective and recalled medical products.
 We are currently investigating or accepting cases of injuries suffered as a result of the following medical devices:

-If you or a family member has been injured by one of these medical devices, you may have a valuable legal claim.
-Please contact us for a free, confidential consultation.
+You may have a valuable legal claim if you or a family member has been injured by one of these medical devices.
+Please get in touch with us for a free, confidential consultation.